ankur-bag/Gatherly/README.md

 - Event ownership is enforced in controllers using `organizerClerkId`, so organizers only access their own data.
 - Public event URLs are ID-based at `/events/[id]` to keep links stable around the stored MongoDB ObjectId.
 - Business side effects are pushed into hooks and extensions so routes stay thin and controllers own the core logic.
+- Zoom connect/disconnect is managed through OAuth routes, and token lifecycle is handled in the Zoom service layer.
+- Online event launch is guarded in the create UI: organizers must connect Zoom first before publishing online events.
-- Zoom credentials can come from organizer settings or environment variables; failures are captured in `zoomSyncStatus` and `zoomError` instead of breaking the request.
+- Zoom failures are captured in `zoomSyncStatus` and `zoomError` instead of breaking organizer workflows.
 - Email delivery uses Resend.
 If delivery fails, the app logs the error and continues.

 ## Feature Checklist